-Students who have consistently achieved at a high level in Year 9 and 10 in 5.3 Maths.
+Students who have consistently achieved at an outstanding level in Year 9 and 10 in Core and Advanced/Extension paths.

 Students need to be prepared for a significant amount of learning to be conducted at home on a weekly basis to support classroom learning.